Are you looking into getting a Havanese?

 Little Dogs Lots of Love

 Havanese are love dogs.
+This dog breed is incredible.

 These fluffy little canines are passionate and incredibly friendly.
 Not only to their family but to everyone.
 Havanese are great with children, with strangers, other dogs, and they even like cats.
 If you choose to adopt a Havanese puppy, you should know beforehand that these dogs are huge attention seekers.
 They will give you a lot of love, but they need a lot of love in return.
+They don’t have a super high energy level but they do need to burn off some steam.

 Can You Leave Them Alone